Skip to content

 • declarative resource configuration

-• stack-specific product DX
+• stack-specific DX

 api